Click the numbers if you missed any of the first ten chapters:

 “You say my father is in the mews?”

 “What?”
-Othniel answered a little more forceful than he’d meant.
-He shook off his preoccupation in time to see they were stood outside the mews.
+Othniel answered more forceful than he’d meant.
+He shook off his preoccupation in time to see they stood outside the mews.
 Darkness enveloped them, but he thought he could see a small light within.
-“Thank you, Jordel.”

-Othniel swung the door in and stepped through the entry, but before he even began to call after the king, night wraiths attacked him, tackling him to the ground in a scuffle of dark-clad arms and legs.
+Othniel swung the door in and stepped through the entry, but before he could begin to utter a syllable, night wraiths attacked him, tackling him to the ground in a scuffle of dark-clad arms and legs.
 Othniel cried out and fought back against his attackers, but there were too many.

 He reached for his knife, sure that if he could just get to it he’d be able to free himself.
 “Jordel!” he yelled in the midst, but no one replied.
 Either Jordel had been taken down as well, or he was a part of this.
 Othniel could not tell.

 “Father?”
-Othniel yelled, concern for the king’s whereabouts his primary concern.
+Othniel yelled, the king’s whereabouts his primary concern.

 “Save your breath.
 He’s not here.”